giottachou/giottachou/README.md

 ### Hi there 👋
 ### I am an undergraduate Informatics university student in Ionian University with specialization in Information Systems.
 My interests are programming, system's security and educational robotics.
-- 🌱 I’m currently learning throughonline specializations, IT Automation with Python from Google (5 courses) and An Introduction to Programming the Internet of Things (IOT) (5 courses)
+- 🌱 I’m currently learning throughonline specializations, IT Automation with Python from Google (5 courses)
 - 📫 How to reach me: giottachou@gmail.com
 - ⚡ Fun fact: I also do aerial arts in my free time
 <!--